 6. Smile

 This book is based on a true story like Out Of My Mind.
 When the story begins, Raina is in 6th grade and is 11 years old.
 Raina has an overbite, so she needs braces, and if she doesn`t get it fixed, it could cause problems later in her life.
-One night after a Girl Scout meeting, she was dropped off at her house.
-They were racing her to her house, and something bad happened!
+She was dropped off at her house one night after a Girl Scout meeting.
+They were racing her to her house, and something terrible happened!

-To make matters worse, there’s still more Raina has to deal with: a major earthquake, boy problems, and friends who aren’t good.
-If you want to know how the book ends, you’ll have to run out and get it.
+To make matters worse, there’s still more Raina has to deal with a major earthquake, boy problems, and friends who aren’t good.
+You must get it if you want to know how the book ends.
 The hardcover quality is poor, but the paperback is satisfying in color, font style, and page quality.

 Author: Raina Telgemeier